×

 What is a typical expat home or apartment like in France?

 "Generally, an expat home or apartment in France would be equipped with the necessary comforts, such as a living space, fully equipped kitchen, and modern amenities like WiFi and television.
 Expat homes and apartments often have great views due to their prime location, and most often come with balconies and terraces.
 Security, comfort and privacy are of great importance when it comes to expat homes and apartments in Paris, so tenants can often expect to find modern locks and smart-home technology.
-Additionally, many expats also find themselves living in furnished or serviced apartments, which often come with a concierge, amenities, and all the necessary furniture for a comfortable stay," remarked one member in France.
+Additionally, many expats also find themselves living in furnished or serviced apartments, which often come with a concierge, amenities, and all the necessary furniture for a comfortable stay," said one expat who made the move to France.

 View More Answers